 Unfortunately, due to its smaller dimensions, a PS4 controller creates a more significant risk for fatigue, pain, and injury.
 Xbox controller risk still exists, but PS4 gamers using claw grip will likely experience more significant issues.

-The claw grip is a technique used by console gamers that allows them to press the controller buttons while keeping their thumb on the right stick and the middle finger on the trigger(s).
+The claw grip for controller users is a technique that allows players to press the controller buttons while keeping their thumb on the right stick and the middle finger on the trigger(s).
 This technique prevents the need to sacrifice even a split second of aim in order to tap a button for an attack, defense, or other game mechanic.